In this article, you will learn about:

-Overview of how Senate works
+Overview of how the Data Republic platform works

-Your responsibilities as an Analyst:
+Your responsibilities as an Analyst

 Prepare data for exchange

-- Add tables to your database (define the table schema)
+Add tables to your database (define the table schema)

-- Load data into the tables
+Load data into the tables

-- Create data views using the view builder.
+Create data views using the view builder.
 The view builder assists you when analyzing data that has been aggregated and kept inside the database.
 You can create, alter or drop (or delete) views.
 You also can run SQL queries and build many different views combining across one or more tables.

-Prepare data for Senate Matching Projects
+Prepare data for Privacy Preserving Matching Projects

-- Remove and tokenize the PII for a matching project using your organization's Contributor Node.
+Tokenize the PII for a matching project using your organization's Contributor Node.

-Analyze data on Senate
+Analyze data on the Data Republic platform

-- Request access to the workspace by adding yourself as a user.
+Request access to the workspace by adding yourself as a user.

-- Complete data analysis using your preferred analytical software.
+Complete data analysis using your preferred analytical software.

-- Ensure you apply any special conditions in your analysis required by the data license.
+Ensure you apply any special conditions in your analysis required by the data license.